 The Virginia Tech Police Department (VTPD) is a nationally and internationally accredited professional law enforcement organization staffed by highly trained men and women.
-The department consist of 51 sworn officers, 8 security officers, 6 security center representatives, and 2 full time support staff employees.
+The department consist of 49 sworn officers, 8 security officers, 7 security center representatives, and 2 full time support staff employees.
 The Virginia Tech Police Department operates 24 hours a day and provides full police services to the university community.
 Sworn officers are state-certified and empowered to enforce all federal, state, and local laws on university property, as well as VT policies, and have full authority to make arrests and carry firearms.
-In addition to patrol, investigation, and crime prevention, the department answer calls for assistance, such as Motorist assists.
-Campus Security officers are state-certified, unarmed and do not have authority to make arrest.
-Their main purpose is to maintain peace and order.
-They are responsible for building security, and the safety, security and welfare of students, faculty, staff and visitors on campus.
+The department answers calls for assistance, conducts high-visibility patrol, investigates crime, performs crime prevention assessments, and conducts community outreach.
+Security officers are state-certified, unarmed and do not have authority to make arrest.
+They serve an "observe and report" function to supplement the visible campus safety and security presence.
+Security officers also provide customer service through activities like unlock and motorist assistance responses.

-Virginia Tech police officers have jurisdiction and respond to incidents on the immediate campus in Blacksburg, Virginia, property owned or leased by Virginia Tech, and university related corporations in the Blacksburg area.
+Virginia Tech police officers have jurisdiction and respond to incidents on the immediate campus in Blacksburg, Virginia, property owned or leased by Virginia Tech, and university related corporations in the Blacksburg area, and property owned by Virginia Tech throughout the state.
 The Virginia Tech Police Department has jurisdiction on any other public or private institution of higher learning, if requested by the institution.
 A concurrent jurisdiction agreement was granted by the Circuit Court Judge of Montgomery County and includes the Towns of Blacksburg and Christiansburg, as well as the county of Montgomery.
 Additionally, the university has several mutual aid agreements with local jurisdictions.